A Brief History of the Railway Foundry

 The firm attracted a number of experienced personnel from the Round Foundry, when the old Holbeck firm folded in 1843 apprentice David Joy moved to the Hunslet company.
 In 1846 he completed his apprentiship and got a berth as a draughtsman.
 Within months he was chief draughtsman.
 This was a key ‘signing’ in the company’s development, having studied the developing engine designs across the country and spent much of his time observing various engines in operation he produced some particularly good designs of his own.

-Charles Todd left the Railway Foundry in 1844 and set up another firm, the Sun Foundry (covered in a separate article).
+Charles Todd left the Railway Foundry in 1844 and set up another firm, the Sun Foundry.
 A couple of other managers attempted to fill his shoes with little success as Joy records in his diary.

 "June 1844 - Mr. Todd came suddenly in to bid us good bye, leaving Mr. Shepherd sole master.
 He soon brought a manager, Mr. Buckle, who had a son whom we christened "Little Bottle," and we used to fight him.
 Buckle did not know a word about locomotives, and was always talking about the big marine engines he had had to do with in Russia, but he gave us a temporary taste for marine engines."